-If a tenured faculty member receives an unsatisfactory annual review, a Performance Remediation Plan is developed by their supervisor in collaboration with the faculty member, and implemented according to the timeline stated in [104.0101-Annual Evaluations].
+If a tenured faculty member receives an unsatisfactory annual review (1 or 2 on the Likert Scale in any area), a Performance Remediation Plan is developed by their supervisor in collaboration with the faculty member, and implemented according to the timeline stated in [104.0101-Annual

+Evaluations].
 At the end of that process, if the tenured faculty member meets expectations, then no further action is required, and they are back on track on the anticipated five year Post-Tenure Review schedule.
-If the second consecutive annual evaluation is also unsatisfactory, then the tenured faculty member will undergo a Corrective Post-Tenure Review in the following academic year.
+If the second consecutive annual evaluation is also unsatisfactory (1 or 2 on the Likert Scale in any area), then the tenured faculty member will undergo a Corrective Post-Tenure Review in the following academic year.
 Like a regular Post-Tenure Review, a Corrective Post-Tenure Review must be conducted by a committee of the faculty member's peers and must be conducted in the same manner as a regular Post-Tenure Review.
 If the Corrective Post-Tenure Review is successful, the faculty member's Post-Tenure Review clock will be reset and the next Review will take place five years later.